ozkary/sp-addin-todo/runbook.md

 ### Build SharePoint Data List
 - Navigate to the main site
 - Click on Site Content
-- Click on New App
+- Click on New List
-- Click Custom List
 - Name the list ProductLog
 ### Add fields and properties
 - TaskDate
-  - Date/Time, required, date only
+  - Date/Time, required, date only (do not use time)
 - Area
   - Choice, required, drop-down menu
    - Choices = Architecture Design Front-end Quality (separate line)